 You will rate your student's competency twice during the eight-month placement.
-The first assessment (formative assessment - also known as assessment for learning) should be completed by 31st March 2021.
-The final assessment (summative assessment - also known as assessment of learning) should be completed by 30th July 2020.
+The first assessment (formative assessment - also known as assessment for learning) should be completed by 31st March 2022.
+The final assessment (summative assessment - also known as assessment of learning) should be completed by 31st July 2022.

 The formative assessment is undertaken to allow your student to identify behaviours that they need to practise and improve upon.
 It indicates their performance to date.
 The ratings achieved at this point do not contribute towards the overall assessment outcome.
-It is completed by the end of month three, to give you and your student sufficient time to identify practice opportunities to support the student's improvement and development.
-There is no expectation that students will have reached the required standard of competence by this first assessment.
+It is completed by the end of month three to give you and the student sufficient time to identify practice opportunities to support the student's improvement and development.
+There is no expectation that students will have reached the required standard of competency by this first assessment.

-The summative assessment is the final Competency Assessment and is undertaken by the end of month seven.
-In this assessment, students are required to achieve a level 4 in all of the behaviours to reach the required standard.
+The summative assessment, also known as an assessment of learning, is the final Competency Assessment and is undertaken by the end of month seven.
+In this assessment, the student is required to achieve a level 4 in all of the behaviours to reach the required standard.

-If your student has not achieved a level 4 by the end of month seven, you should contact a PE immediately.
-The PE will support you and your student in developing a focused training plan for the final four weeks of the placement to give the student opportunities to specifically practise behaviours which are not yet at a level 4.
-The final Competency Assessment will remain open until the end of the placement, to allow you to amend any scores given at the end of month seven if required.
+If they have not achieved a level 4 by the end of month seven, you should contact a PE immediately.
+The PE will support you and the student in developing a focused training plan for the final four weeks of the placement to give the student opportunities to specifically practise behaviours that are not yet at a level 4.
+The final Competency Assessment will remain open until the end of the placement to allow the Senior Preceptor to amend any scores given at the end of month seven if required.

-Students are required to be assessed against all behaviours in the CCF, and a full list of all behaviours can be found on the APPEL website.
-However, if you believe that any of these behaviours are not applicable in your Training Establishment, and your student cannot be exposed to that behaviour in your TE, please contact a PE.
+The student is required to be assessed against all behaviours in the CCF, and a full list of all behaviours can be found on the APPEL website.
+However, if you believe that any of these behaviours are not applicable in your TE, and the student cannot be exposed to that behaviour in your TE, please contact a PE.